built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-add-log-providers.md

 ## Additional settings

 As with any entity following the module pattern it can have custom settings, the default `ConsoleLogger` has some additional settings to specify which log levels it displays.
-By default it shows everything but you could reduce the noise to just `error` and `debug` messages with the following configuration.
+By default it shows everything, but you could reduce the noise to just `error` and `debug` messages with the following configuration.

 ```json
 "loggerProvider": {